American Dream: History

 The meaning of the American Dream has changed over the course of history, and includes both personal components such as home ownership and upward mobility as well as a global vision for cultural hegemony and diplomacy.

 18th century

-Historically, the Dream originated in colonial mystique regarding frontier life.
-As John Murray, 4th Earl of Dunmore, the colonial Governor of Virginia, noted in 1774, the Americans "for ever imagine the Lands further off are still better than those upon which they are already settled".
-He added that, "if they attained Paradise, they would move on if they heard of a better place farther west".
-The idea of the American Dream is ever evolving and changing.
-When the Declaration of Independence was signed on July 4, 1776, the founding fathers believed that this would ratify the role of government and society in the United States.
-Jim Cullen claims:
+The American Dream originated in colonial mystique regarding frontier life.
+As John Murray, 4th Earl of Dunmore, the colonial Governor of Virginia, notes in 1774, the Americans "for ever imagine the Lands further off are still better than those upon which they are already settled".
+He adds "if they attained Paradise, they would move on if they heard of a better place farther west".

-Ever since, the Declaration of Independence has functioned as the banner of the American Dream, one repeatedly waved by figures that included women’s rights activists, populists, homosexuals, and anyone who has ever believed that happiness can not only be pursued, but attained.
-The U.S. Constitution, which marked the other bookend of the nation’s creation, lacks the mythic resonances of the Declaration, though it takes little reflection to see that it is the backdrop, if not the foundation, for all American Dreams.
-Whatever their disagreements about its scope or character, most Americans would agree that their national government is legitimate insofar as it permits a level playing field of dreams.
-Many of us have doubts that the government does serve this function; few have doubts that it should.